Decomposing Network Influence: Social Influence Regression: Empirical Application

 \subsection{Parameters defining influence patterns}

-The novel feature of the SIR model is its ability to explain influence patterns as a function of an underlying regression model estimated jointly with the parameters directly modeling $y_{ij}$ through the iterative procedure described in the previous section.
+We next add covariates to the model to explain the influence patterns observed in the network.
+The SIR model introduces the ability to explain these patterns using an underlying regression model, which is jointly estimated with the parameters modeling $y_{ij}$ through the iterative procedure described earlier.
+Using the SIR model we can answer the following types of questions: